 - How do you feel about my getting a second opinion?

 Consenting to Treatment

 When you give birth in a hospital or birth center, you are asked to sign a consent to treatment form.
 Your signature gives permission to the staff to care for you and your baby.
 Usually this form includes common procedures such as: vaginal exams, fetal monitoring, use of IVs, pain medication, breaking the bag of water, use of forceps or vacuum extractor.

+You have the legal right to refuse any treatment, test or medication.
 You do not have to agree to everything on the form.
 You can delete from or add statements to the form.
 A separate consent is sometimes required for an epidural or for a cesarean section.